Symphony No. 4 (Price): Music

-Form

-I: Tempo Moderato
+I. Tempo Moderato

 The first movement of the symphony follows a typical sonata form, including an introduction and a coda.
 Harmonically, it is rooted in D minor but explores various modes and related tonal areas, which was a conventional compositional practice within Price's notable Neo-Romantic style.
 The spiritual "Wade in the Water" is incorporated throughout the piece, first introduced by the trumpets in the statement of the primary theme.
 The theme primarily utilizes a pentatonic scale, which was "the most frequently used scale in Afro-American folksongs."
 Her themes are developed via transposition, alteration, and harmonic modulation.
 The recapitulation explores most of the themes in the parallel major (D), while maintaining the hints of mode mixture present in the original melody.
 The coda appears in cut time, the only metric change of the movement, and steadily plants the finale of the piece into D minor after harmonic exploration.